scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 In two-phase commit transactions, there are two roles—a coordinator and a participant—that collaboratively execute a single transaction.

-A coordinator process and the participant processes all have different transaction manager instances.
+The coordinator process and the participant processes all have different transaction manager instances.
 The coordinator process first begins or starts a transaction, and the participant processes join the transaction.
 After executing CRUD operations, the coordinator process and the participant processes commit the transaction by using the two-phase interface.

 ## How to configure ScalarDB to support two-phase commit transactions